 Communications, Networking and Mentoring Opportunities

 Members are provided with timely and useful information regarding the most recent developments in home care.
 The website is designed to be an effective tool for members to access and share current and relevant information for the home healthcare industry.
 Members can share ideas, best practices and solutions to challenges that impact their agencies or businesses through the website and electronic communications.
-Members also receive monthly issues of NewsPulse, the association's electronic newsletter.
+Members also receive weekly issues of NewsPulse, the association's electronic newsletter.

 Collective knowledge, wisdom, friendships and networking opportunities with your peers are available through your association membership.
 The association offers networking at our conferences and education programs where you’ll have plenty of opportunities to connect with home care, hospice and private duty professionals.
 One of the greatest benefits is being able to share information, ideas and resources to help fellow members.
 We are glad to connect with you a mentor at any point in your career.

 Like our Facebook page and stay up-to-date with the latest news and information impacting home care and hospice.

 Access our membership discussion forum through the website where members share resources and information.